-Since inception we have financed our operations primarily through sales of our products, the sale of our Series A preferred stock and, more recently, our IPO that was completed in June 2021, which resulted in net proceeds of \$99.1 million, after deducting underwriting discounts and commissions of \$7.7 million and offering expenses of \$3.6 million.
-As of September 30, 2021, we had \$104.9 million in working capital, which included \$98.0 million in cash and cash equivalents.
+Our principal liquidity requirements are to fund our operations (which includes, but is not limited to, maintaining sufficient levels of inventory to meet the anticipated demand of our customers) and our capital expenditures, including the expansion of our manufacturing operations such as the construction of a new manufacturing, warehouse and distribution facilities in Hollister, California.
+The primary source of financing for our operations was our initial public offering (IPO), which we completed in June 2021 and resulted in net proceeds to us of \$99.1 million, after deducting underwriting discounts and commissions of \$7.7 million and offering expenses of \$3.6 million.
+As of March 31, 2022, we had \$79.3 million in net working capital, which included \$76.5 million in cash and cash equivalents.

-In addition to our existing cash and cash equivalents balance, our principal source of liquidity is our credit facility as described below in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Credit Facility."
+In addition to our existing cash and cash equivalents balance, our principal source of liquidity is our credit facility as described below in the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Credit Facility".

-To facilitate our expected growth, we may also lease or purchase additional facilities.
+To facilitate our expected growth, we may also lease or purchase additional office, manufacturing, warehouse and/or distribution facilities.
+See "Notes to Financial Statements-Note 7-Leases."
 We expect to continue to make investments as we expand our operations and increase capacity.
-In particular, we are building a new manufacturing facility in Hollister, California, which we expect to be a significant use of cash over the next 12 to 18 months.
-We are carrying the majority of these fixed assets as Construction in Progress on our balance sheet until the facility is put into service.
+In particular, we are building a new manufacturing facility in Hollister, California, which we expect to be a significant use of cash over the next 6 to 12 months.
+We are carrying the majority of these fixed assets as construction in progress on our balance sheet until parts of the facility are put into service.
 These uses of cash are not reasonably likely to result in material changes in the Company's liquidity.
 The Company may also use its liquidity to pursue potential acquisitions that further or accelerate its strategy.